-- ➤ Geological periods, characterised by climatic changes and the successive types of plants and animals found. - ➤ Chemical dating.
+Geological periods, characterised by climatic changes and the successive types of plants and animals found.
+Chemical dating.
 This is of two kinds i.e. Radio-Carbon dating and Potassium-Argon method.
-Radio -Carbon dating measures organic substances and the rate of decay of carbon-14 in fossils.
-Potassium-Argon method measures the amount of potassium and the amount of Argon-40 to assist in dating volcanic ash and minerals. - > Stratigraphy i.e. the study and interpretation of the layers of rock successively deposited at one place.
-It is useful in determining dates for areas affected by sedimentation. - Fission Track dating.
+Radio-Carbon dating measures organic substances and the rate of decay of carbon-14 in fossils.
+Potassium-Argon method measures the amount of potassium and the amount of Argon-40 to assist in dating volcanic ash and minerals.
+Stratigraphy i.e. the study and interpretation of the layers of rock successively deposited at one place.
+It is useful in determining dates for areas affected by sedimentation.
+Fission Track dating.
 This is useful in dating Pleistocene samples.
-The age of glass and other mineral objects is determined through this method. - > Statistical dating.
-This helps in determining the length of a generation for a particular society by estimating dates for events associated with certain generations. - Lexico Statistics dating.
+The age of glass and other mineral objects is determined through this method.
+Statistical dating.
+This helps in determining the length of a generation for a particular society by estimating dates for events associated with certain generations.
+Lexico Statistics dating.
 This is the statistical study of the vocabulary of languages to determine their age and historical links with other languages.
-It is based on the assumption that all languages have a basic vocabulary that will gradually change at a common rate for all languages at all times. - ➤ Glotto-Chronology, which is a subdivision of Lexico Statistics, attempts to establish that languages are historically related.
+It is based on the assumption that all languages have a basic vocabulary that will gradually change at a common rate for all languages at all times.
+Glotto-Chronology, which is a subdivision of Lexico Statistics, attempts to establish that languages are historically related.
 It helps in expressing rates of language-development by formulae precise enough to enable dates when change occurred to be calculated.
 Why excavation and analysis of artefacts is an expensive venture.

-- Labourers have to be hired to excavate a site. - > Transportation of artefacts to laboratories for analysis is often a cumbersome, complex and delicate venture. - > Archaeological equipment's are often costly and scarce. - > The cost of staff-upkeep is very high. - Analysis of and dating artefacts is very hard.
+Labourers have to be hired to excavate a site.

+Transportation of artefacts to laboratories for analysis is often a cumbersome, complex and delicate venture.
+Archaeological equipment's are often costly and scarce.
+The cost of staff-upkeep is very high.

+Analysis of and dating artefacts is very hard.
-2004 p2 qn I Give one contribution of archaeology to the study of History.
-(I mark)

-- i.
-It provides information on the origin of human/cradles/earliest human beings - ii.
-It provides information on the people's way of life - iii.
-It helps people to locate historical sites - iv.
-It provides information on the chronological order of historical events/ dating

-- ➤ It provides pre-history information

-- > It gives accurate information

-- ➤ It links history to laboratory-based sciences

-- It has a sense of reality as artifacts can be seen or touched. - > It gives a sense of time through dating of artifacts.
+Advantages 2004 p2 qn 1 Give one contribution of archaeology to the study of History.
+(1 mark) It provides information on the origin of human/cradles/earliest human beings It provides information on the people's way of life It helps people to locate historical sites It provides information on the chronological order of historical events/ dating (Any 1 x 1 = 1 mark) It provides pre-history information It gives accurate information It links history to laboratory-based sciences It has a sense of reality as artifacts can be seen or touched.
+It gives a sense of time through dating of artifacts.
+Disadvantages It requires experts Limited to study of the antiquity.
+One cannot study present materials or events.
+Archaeological information could be inaccurate as it is often based on conclusions and reconstructions.
+It is difficult to trace archaeological sites.

-- > It requires experts - Limited to study of the antiquity.
-One cannot study present materials or events. - Archaeological information could be inaccurate as it is often based on conclusions and reconstructions. - ➤ It is difficult to trace archaeological sites. - Archaeology estimates but does not provide precise dates. - ➤ It is a time-consuming venture since preparation for an excavation and transportation of artefacts to laboratories for analysis is long and laborious processes. - > There are few archaeological experts to interpret data. - > Some materials are fragile and could easily break, thereby misleading analysts. - It is expensive to excavate and analyse artefacts.
+Archaeology estimates but does not provide precise dates.
+It is a time-consuming venture since preparation for an excavation and transportation of artefacts to laboratories for analysis is long and laborious processes.
+There are few archaeological experts to interpret data.
+Some materials are fragile and could easily break, thereby misleading analysts.
+It is expensive to excavate and analyse artefacts.
+Anthropology This is the study of a person's origins, development, customs and beliefs.

-Anthropology

-This is the study of a person's origins, development, customs and beliefs.

 Explain why anthropologists must live among the people who they study.

-- One would experience the people's way of life. - > One understands and explains social and other structures within their society of study. - > One explains aspects of the economy on which a given community depend. - > One is able to determine a people's cultural past. - > One has a deeper understanding of a particular aspect of a people's culture.

-- It enables historians determine the cultural past of a community. - ➤ Information is easily obtained from the surrounding. - > It compliments others sources.
+One would experience the people's way of life.

+One understands and explains social and other structures within their society of study.
+One explains aspects of the economy on which a given community depend.
+One is able to determine a people's cultural past.
+One has a deeper understanding of a particular aspect of a people's culture.
+Advantages It enables historians determine the cultural past of a community.
+Information is easily obtained from the surrounding.
+It compliments others sources.